AnGabrio/agabrio/content/post/update2-february/index.md

 Finally, a couple of personal notes.

 * I recently attended a very interesting meeting about missing data methodology which was held by an international group of very talented senior and junior statisticians from different universities, including people like [Ian White](https://www.ctu.mrc.ac.uk/about-us/senior-staff/ian-white/) and [James Carpenter](https://www.lshtm.ac.uk/aboutus/people/carpenter.james) from UCL and the LSHTM.
 It was really an amazing experience to meet so many people working in different stats area but with a common passion about missing data methods (also mine!).
 From what I understood this series of meetings (called "MiDIA") have been held since years but do not have a very regular schedule due to people being busy I guess, which makes totally sense.
-Not sure when the next one will be held by no I am definitely looking forward to the next meetings!
+Not sure when the next one will be held but now I am definitely looking forward to the next meetings!

 ![](https://media.giphy.com/media/kFBJt0yqZD315EFJiJ/giphy.gif)